rintheo/odin-recipes/README.md

-# odin-recipes
+# recipes
 A basic recipe website.
-This is a simple project to practice HTML knowledge learned from The Odin Project.
+A simple project to practice HTML knowledge learned from The Odin Project.

-Note to self:
-- Decide on a formatting for filenames for better uniformity.